Fred Rogers's 1969 United States Senate testimony: Rogers's testimony

-Rogers, who was not yet nationally known, began by stating that he had a written statement but preferred to speak extemporaneously to convey his message more personally.
+Rogers, who at the time was relatively unknown, began his testimony by stating that he had a written statement but preferred to speak extemporaneously to convey his message more personally.
 His program, Mister Rogers' Neighborhood, had a budget of $6,000 at the time.
 Rogers emphasized the importance of nurturing children's emotional and moral development, which he believed public television uniquely supported.
 He described his program's approach to helping children deal with complex emotions, such as anger and fear, in constructive ways.

 Rogers highlighted his commitment to children's emotional and moral development, stating, "I give an expression of care every day to each child to help him realize that he is unique."
 He emphasized the importance of helping children manage difficult emotions, particularly anger, through constructive means.
 To illustrate this, he recited the lyrics of his song "What Do You Do with the Mad that You Feel?"
 He explained that the song was inspired by a question from a young boy and was intended to help children understand and express their emotions safely.

 Throughout his six-minute testimony, Rogers maintained a calm and sincere demeanor, which contrasted with the often formal atmosphere of congressional hearings.
-His heartfelt appeal resonated with Senator John Pastore, the subcommittee chair, who was initially skeptical.
-After listening to Rogers's presentation, Pastore remarked, "I think it's wonderful.
+His heartfelt appeal resonated with the subcommittee's chair, Senator John Pastore, who was initially skeptical of Rogers's appeal.
+After listening to Rogers's presentation, Pastore, who was brought to tears, remarked: "I think it's wonderful.
 I think it's wonderful.
 Looks like you just earned the $20 million."

 Aftermath and legacy

-According to King, Rogers's testimony was "considered one of the most powerful pieces of testimony ever offered before Congress, and one of the most powerful pieces of video presentation ever filmed".
-It brought Pastore to tears and also, according to King, has been studied by public relations experts and academics.
-Congressional funding for PBS increased from $9 million to $22 million.
-In 1970, Nixon appointed Rogers as chair of the White House Conference on Children and Youth.
+According to King, Rogers's testimony was "considered one of the most powerful pieces of testimony ever offered before Congress, and one of the most powerful pieces of video presentation ever filmed", and has been studied by public relations experts and academics.
+Congressional funding for PBS increased from $9 million to $22 million soon after Rogers's testimony.
+In 1970, Nixon appointed Rogers to the chair of the White House Conference on Children and Youth.

-Video of Rogers's 1969 testimony in defense of public programming has experienced a resurgence since 2012, going viral since.
-It first resurfaced after then presidential candidate Mitt Romney suggested cutting funding for PBS.
-In 2017, video of the testimony again went viral after President Donald Trump proposed defunding several arts-related government programs including PBS and the National Endowment for the Arts.
-The testimony received revived attention in 2025 after Trump signed an executive order in May cutting funding for the Corporation for Public Broadcasting, which funds PBS and NPR.
+Videos of Rogers's testimony have experienced repeated resurgences since 2012.
+It first resurfaced in 2012, after then-presidential candidate Mitt Romney suggested cutting funding for PBS.
+In 2017, videos of the testimony again went viral after President Donald Trump proposed defunding several arts-related government programs including PBS and the National Endowment for the Arts.
+The testimony again received revived attention in 2025 after Trump signed an executive order in May cutting funding for the Corporation for Public Broadcasting, which funds PBS and NPR.

+In March 2026, a Judge blocked Donald Trump’s administration order to cut funding to NPR and PBS, ruling it unconstitutional and a violation of First Amendment rights.